Giuseian/MOPP/README.md

 3. **Hopper**: A 2D monoped with the goal of hopping.

 These environments provide static datasets for offline RL research.
 They are all stochastic in terms of their initial state, with a Gaussian noise added to a fixed initial state in order to add stochasticity.

+### Set-up
+Environment set-up extends PyTorch's Dataset and integrates it with Gym environments to load and preprocess offline datasets (e.g., D4RL).
+Key features include:
+1. **Data Loading & Preprocessing**: Loads observations, actions, rewards, next states, and done flags from the dataset.
+Supports dataset subsetting for efficient training and testing.
+2. Optional **normalization** for states and rewards to enhance model stability and learning efficiency.
+State Normalization shifts and scales observations and next states using dataset statistics.
+Reward Normalization rescales rewards to [0, 1] for consistent training objectives.
+3. The **reset** method is called at the start of each episode to initialize the environment.
+4. The **step** method is called repeatedly during an episode to sample transitions until the done flag is true or the dataset is exhausted.

+## Proposed Method